ChainSafe/lodestar/docs/pages/run/getting-started/quick-start-custom-guide.md

-# Quickstart Custom Setup Guide
+# Quick Start Custom Setup Guide

 This is a step-by-step guide to utilize [@ChainSafe/lodestar-quickstart](https://github.com/ChainSafe/lodestar-quickstart) to setup a Ubuntu-based full Ethereum node using a local execution client and ChainSafe's Lodestar consensus client via Docker (the recommended method to use Lodestar for production environments).
 This is an adaptation of [Somer Esat's guides](https://someresat.medium.com/) for the Ethereum staking community.